troy351/leetcode-javascript/README.md

 Analysis was written in Chinese.
 ##note
 * Question 29.
-For JavaScript does not support 64-bit integer for bit-operation, so use C++ instead.
+JavaScript does not support 64-bit integer in bit-operation, so I used C++ instead.